janmagnusdev/system-level-design/QUESTIONS.md

   - For the exercise, this was mostly for practicing purposes :-) you should avoid it, and use a hierarchical channel, i.e., a SystemC module
 - [x] How **can** the Synchronization be solved cleverly?
   - probably with events?
-- [ ] Why are the local events like `sc_core::sc_event m_data_written_event;` not initialised somewhere? does SystemC do it automatically?
+- [x] Why are the local events like `sc_core::sc_event m_data_written_event;` not initialised somewhere? does SystemC do it automatically?
+  - CPP has default constructors
-  - what synchronization, anyway?
+- [ ] what synchronization, anyway?
 CPP initializes them - default initilization

 - Note: I would not be able to do anything of this without al the comments lying around - which is quite frustrating.
 This is very complex, and I can barely grasp the core ideas.
 Maybe I should have listened more in the lectures...